-We have distributed copies of recordings to the Vanuatu Cultural Centre, the University of New Caledonia, the Institute of Papua New Guinea Studies, the Solomon Islands National Museum and to Rapa Nui.
+We have distributed copies of recordings to the Vanuatu Kaljoral Senta, the University of New Caledonia, the Institute of Papua New Guinea Studies, The University of French Polynesia, the Solomon Islands National Museum, and to Rapa Nui.

 Australia lies within a region of great linguistic and cultural diversity.
 Over 2000 of the world’s 6000 different languages are spoken in Australia, the South Pacific Islands (including around 900 languages in New Guinea alone) and Southeast Asia.
 Within the next century this number is likely to drop to a few hundred.
 The majority of these 2000 languages and their associated cultural expressions (such as music and dance) are very poorly documented.
 Even in those languages that have begun to be documented many of the most developed cultural expressions (such as languages of song and ritual) have never been studied.

 Australian researchers have been making unique and irreplaceable audiovisual recordings in the region since portable field recorders became available in the mid-twentieth century, yet until the establishment of PARADISEC there was no Australian repository for these invaluable research recordings.